September 22, 2021 (Last Updated October 23, 2023)Marcy G.

 It’s almost that time of year again!
-Right now, both new and seasoned authors from all across the globe are getting ready to spearhead their novel writing goals, stretching their creativeness to the limits this November.
-That’s right; we are talking about National Novel Writing Month (aka NaNoWriMo), and it is just around the corner.
+Right now, both new and seasoned authors from across the globe are getting ready to spearhead their novel writing goals, stretching their creativity to the limits this November.
+That’s right - we are talking about National Novel Writing Month (aka NaNoWriMo), and it is just around the corner!

-As a quick debrief, NaNoWriMo is an annual write-a-thon where participants are to write a 50,000+ new novel directly on the NaNoWriMo website – equating to about 1,700 words per day.
+NaNoWriMo is an annual write-a-thon where participants write a 50,000+ word novel directly on the NaNoWriMo website – equating to about 1,700 words per day.
 If you reach the end of the marathon with at least 50,000 words, you win!
-Overall, NaNoWriMo is a powerful event that occurs every year, inspiring authors to break out of their shells, advance their skills, and really challenge them to stick with their novel writing goals.
+Overall, NaNoWriMo is a powerful event that occurs every year, inspiring authors to unleash creativity, advance their writing skills, and really challenge them to stick with their novel writing goals.

-But as wonderful and exciting as this writing marathon may be for authors, there is no denying that preparation is necessary to optimize chances of success.
-With that being said and NaNoWriMo approaching fast, below you can find some helpful preparation tips that will help you head into November with confidence and ultimately reach the finish line with 50,000 words.
+But, as wonderful and exciting as this writing marathon may be for writers, there is no denying that preparation is necessary to optimize chances of success.
+With NaNoWriMo approaching fast, below you can find some helpful preparation tips that will help you head into November with confidence to reach the finish line with 50,000 words.

 Create/Brainstorm a Plot Outline